kayalvaer/milestone3_kay-alvaer/static/testing/TESTING.md

 _**As an employee I want:**_

-1. - As a user, I want to virtually understand the main purpose of the site and understand the aim of the compant services.
+1. - As a user, I want to virtually understand the main purpose of the site and understand the aim of the company services.

-- **TEST**: When site is opened the home page presents a carousel with images related to the services the site hopes to achieve.
+- **TEST**: When the site is opened, the home page presents a carousel slide with images related to the services the site hopes to achieve.
+The search part in the home page also gives the user an idea of the kind of projects we work with.
+For future development i will restrict the kind of information that can be displayed to a non-user.
+The current information is safe for an inhouse platform.

 2.  - As a user, I want to easily sign up to the website.